 4. Bonshaw Tower

 Bonshaw Tower stands 6 miles northwest of Gretna Green and English/Scottish border, close to the M74 motorway between Carlisle and Glasgow.
 The tower and the modern house adjacent to it stand on level ground, bounded on the east by a high cliff with the Kirtle Water washing its base; on the south by the steep ravine down which the Old Caul Burn runs to meet the Kirtle; on the west by rough ground and the farmyard of Bonshaw Mains where ramparts and ditches once stood.
 To the west lie the lands of Dumbretton, Robgill lies to the south, Woodhouse a little further downstream, and Cove beyond.
 Wysebie is across the river, and further upstream lie Braes and Old Kirkconnel.
-Of the numerous Irving towers that once guarded the central Irving territory of Kirtledale, only Bonshaw, the ruins of Woodhouse, Stapleton, and New Kirkconnel (at Ecclefechan), and part of Robgill (incorporated in a modern mansion) now remain.
+Of the numerous Irving towers that once guarded the central Irving territory of Kirtledale, only Bonshaw, part of Robgill (incorporated in a modern mansion), and the ruins of Woodhouse, Stapleton, and New Kirkconnel (at Ecclefechan) now remain.